 So what should we see, Sir?
 Each year or only CAGR?

 Similarly, if we see NPM, then the CAGR might be there above 8%, however, year on year, it might be sometimes 3 % and sometimes 4%.
 Please clarify.
 Thanks a lot.

 I am a small investor and a new learner.
-Now days, I am reading your blog sir and some queries have come to my mind so please don’t mind to help me to learning process. thanks.
+Nowadays, I am reading your blog sir and some queries have come to my mind so please don’t mind to help me to the learning process. thanks.